BioticPixels/rwgrayprojects.com-Mirror/maps/index.md

 ![](./images/fmap1.gif)

+*Disclaimer:
 The word Dymaxion and the Fuller Projection Dymaxion<sup>TM</sup> Map design are trademarks of the Buckminster Fuller Institute, Santa Barbara, California, (c) 1938, 1967 & 1992.
 All rights reserved.
-You can contact the BFI at [bfi@aol.com](mailto:bfi@aol.com).
+You can contact the BFI at [bfi@aol.com](mailto:bfi@aol.com).*

 I have published 2 papers on Fuller's maps.
 The references are: